 The park is also home to the Brooklyn Children’s Museum, which opened in 1899.
 The institution was the first of its kind.
 The old museum buildings were replaced in 1977 with a playful building designed by the architectural firm of Hardy Holzman Pfeiffer, which also included rooftop gardens and amphitheater that integrated the museum’s architecture with the park’s landscape.
 In 2008 a two-story building clad in yellow ceramic tiles designed by Rafael Vinoly doubled the museum’s space and is the first “green” museum in New York City.

-In 1923 the Board of Aldermen renamed the park for layer and Parks Commissioner George V. Brower (1839?-1921).
+In 1923, the Board of Aldermen renamed the park for Brooklyn Parks Commissioner George V. Brower (c.
+1839-1921).
 Although he was born in Paterson, New Jersey, Brower was a member of an old Brooklyn family.
 He served as an apprentice to a Pennsylvania judge and moved to Brooklyn in 1867 to practice law.
-Brower was General Appraiser of the Port of New York from 1880 to 1884, and he was a Parks Commissioner from 1889 to 1894 fand from 1898 to 1901.
+Brower was General Appraiser of the Port of New York from 1880 to 1884, and he was a Parks Commissioner from 1889 to 1894 and from 1898 to 1901.
 He was instrumental in acquiring Red Hook, Fort Hamilton, and Sunset Parks in Brooklyn and “Brooklyn Forest,” now Forest Park in Queens.
 Brower died in his home, at 1084 Park Place directly south of the park, in 1921.